Anteloper/EncryptedIM/README.md

 #EncryptedIM
-An encrypted IM program that uses AES in CBC mode with MAC's using SHA-256.
+An command line instant messenger that uses AES in CBC mode with MAC's using SHA-256.

 ###Setup and run: